Entries Tagged 'Affiliates' ↓

 DAP uses “Last Cookie” to award commissions.

 So, in general, to protect your affiliates, you shouldn’t be promoting your site generally on the web using your own affiliate link (as DAP admin).
+That way, you never compete with them for commissions on your own site.

 However, using your own affiliate link works great, say, when you’re marketing in specific markets, like say on Adwords.
 Even though Adwords allows you to set up and track goals, using a special affiliate can help you figure out exactly how much revenue you have earned through this affiliate.